fbpx

 Musicians like The Beatles, Pink Floyd, and The Doors embraced the psychedelic experience and integrated its imagery into their songs and album covers.
 The abstract and surreal images found in psychedelic art became highly fashionable during this period and fueled an eclectic form of artistic expression.

 Apart from its contribution to the artistic world, LSD had political implications as well.
 It inspired a generation of anti-war activists and fueled civil rights movements across America.
-For instance, LSD facilitated experimentation with communal living where people shared resources, food, books, etc., thus promoting a sense of collectivism.
+For example, LSD helped people experiment with communal living where resources, food, books, etc., were shared among the people.
+This, in turn, encouraged a sense of collectivism.

 Influence of LSD on Social Movements

-LSD played a significant role in the 1960s counter culture social movements.
-The drug’s psychedelic effects inspired artistic expressionism, instigated commune living, and contributed to political activism.
-Many believed that LSD would allow for an abstract way of thinking about the world and alter their perceptions, leading them towards new realizations and insights.
+LSD was a significant player in the 1960s counterculture social movements.
+The psychedelic effects of the drug inspired artistic expressionism, started communes and inspired political activism.
+Many people thought that LSD would provide them with an abstract way of thinking about the world and change their perceptions so they could move towards new realizations and insights.

-LSD would leave lasting impressions on society thought-provoking art, music, writing and other forms of creative expression.
+LSD would leave lasting impressions on society through thought-provoking art, music, writing, and other forms of creative expression.
 Its influence lent to certain subcultures such as psychedelic rock bands which continue to be popular even today.

 The Criminalization and Stigmatization of LSD